sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 ```

 ### Reading csv files into data.table objects
-We can also read `csv` files into `data.table` objects using the following syntax:
+We can also read `.csv` files into `data.table` objects using the following syntax:

 ##### **Code**
 ```R